23 Ways to Stop Spending & Save $1000’s

 Find the Leaks

 Take a look at your spending for the last couple of months and note where your budget leaks are.
 Once you know your spending weaknesses make a concrete plan so you can limit your spending in those areas.
 For example, if you want to curb your fast food runs, take snacks and water with you when you are in the car so you can avoid the drive-through.

 Speaking of leaks buying coffee away from home can cost you hundreds of dollars each year.
 Save by searching online for DIY recipes of your favorite coffee concoctions and whip them up in the blender at home.
 Depending on the recipe you may be able to freeze it ahead of time.
 Reader Allison saves by adding coffee, ice, milk and chocolate sauce to her personal size blender rather than stopping by the coffee shop every morning.

 You can’t spend money on impulse buys if you don’t see the items in the first place.
-Choose alternate entertainment on the weekends and avoid shopping centers unless you have a specific need.
+Choose alternate entertainment on the weekends and avoid shopping centers and scrolling online shopping sites unless you have a specific need.